BorjaOteroFerreira/IALab-Suite/README.md

 ```

 ## Contribution
 Contributions are welcome!
-If you find any bugs or have suggestions to improve this FrameWork, feel free to open an issue or submit a pull request.
+If you find any bugs or have suggestions to improve this Framework, feel free to open an issue or submit a pull request.

 OR...